spang-lab/FastqPuri/README_makeBloom.md

  - The fastq files:
    * `human_reads.fq.gz`
    * `EColi_reads.fq.gz`
    are analyzed.
-They contain 10e5 reads each generated with dgwin.
+They contain 10e5 reads each generated with `dgwsim`.
  - STEP1: Create bloom filters for EColi genome  with FPR:
    `[0.005 0.0075 0.01 0.02]`